 We talk about the team.
-It doesn’t seem like I’m missed very much.
+It does not seem like I missed very much.
 She tells me her girlfriends are freezing her out because of Scott.
 Her folks are getting over the hurt and mistrust from what happened.
 She’s ‘grounded,’ but they let her do more things.
-We reminisce about last Halloween, and plan what we’ll all wear to the party this year.
+We reminisce about last Halloween, and plan what to wear to the party this year.
 I feel more included.
 I tell her about the hospital.

 “The nuns had to hold me up when I went to the bathroom.”

 “Yeah.
 They got all embarrassed which made me embarrassed.”